Beware of auto-renewing contracts.

 The format of the notice you give is just as important.
 Some contracts will state cancellation in writing, to be sent by recorded delivery.
 Others might require notification by email.
 In this instance, sending your email via a secure email service will provide confirmation of when your email is delivered and opened.
 This evidence should avoid any disputes between yourself and the third party about when or whether your notice of cancellation was received. (for more information on Secure email please see our blog on Secure email)

 Ideally, if a company provides excellent service, its customers will not want to leave.
-In reality, many businesses favour automatically renewing contracts for an additional fixed period because it increases the percentage of customers retained, therefore increasing profit.
+In reality, many businesses favour auto-renewing contracts for an additional fixed period because it increases the percentage of customers retained, therefore increasing profit.

 As long as you are happy with the cost and the service you are receiving, automatically renewable contracts could be convenient.
 However, if you want to change a service provider, shop around for a better deal, or you no longer require the service, you must read your existing contracts to find out what is required of you to cancel.
 Reading the small print might be tedious, but it could save you being caught in a cycle of automatically renewing contracts.